nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 #### [Click here to register](https://indico.neic.no/event/158/)

-We are planning an online unconference on June 29–30.
-The program will consist of **your contributions** and we encourage you to submit a short abstract for a discussion topic, talk, demonstration, or any other type of program you would like to run.
+The program will consist mainly of **your contributions** and we encourage you to submit a short abstract for a discussion topic, talk, demonstration, or any other type of program you would like to run beforehand (instructions below).
+But we will also collect on-site suggestions for contributions.
+No need to plan ahead!

-## Format and goal and scope
+To kick off the event on 29th we also have invited a few interesting talks.
+Stay tuned for updates!

-We will run an informal unconference to bring the community of research software engineers together and to exchange ideas, solutions and challenges.
+## Format and scope

-In the unconference format **we encourage participants to shape the program**.
+We would like this event to be an informal space for exchanging ideas and experiences, learning something new and networking with people of the same interest group.
+You do not have to be a Research Software Engineer or a Researcher or a Software Engineer nor do you have to be in or be related to the Nordics.
+Everyone is welcome and encouraged to participate and shape the event to what you would like it to be!

-We will provide support and infrastructure for that.
+The nordicRSE team will provide support and infrastructure and give a short overview of the nordicRSE activities.

-This event is not only limited to the Nordics and not only limited to participants who are or identify as RSEs, but anybody interested in the interface of research, software, and data is welcome.
+## Contributing

-## What contributions we welcome
+As an informal event, we welcome *any kind of contribution* which respects the [Code of Conduct](./code-of-conduct).

-We welcome *any kind of contribution* which respects the [Code of Conduct](./code-of-conduct).
+If you have an idea you would like to discuss for the event, we encourage you to submit an issue to [this repository](https://github.com/nordic-rse/nordic-rse.github.io) to discuss with the community and secure a place in the program.
-We will try to arrange a program based on your input.
+No idea yet? - No problem, we will also accept last minute contributions during the event.

-Please also have a look at our [time length suggestions](https://github.com/nordic-rse/nordic-rse.github.io/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md).
+Please also have a look at our [time slot suggestions](https://github.com/nordic-rse/nordic-rse.github.io/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md).

-Here are some examples of possible contributions:
+Here are some examples to spark ideas:
 - *Discussion topics*: is software, research software community or research software engineer something close to your heart?
 Come chatting with other enthusiasts!
 - *Demonstrations:* show us some tools or software that you like
 - *Workshop or [ReproHacks](https://reprohack.github.io/reprohack-hq/)* (only 3 hours in a day)